-I’ve also realised that since I am determined to be a prominent business journalist in Africa, people maybe look toward a lot of things I say on air.
+I’ve also realized that since I am determined to be a prominent business journalist in Africa, people maybe look toward a lot of things I say on air.
 I have to be abreast with all necessary information.

 This keeps me motivated to learn and research more, helps me become a good example to my juniors to grow into formidable journalists.

-How would you describe your sense of style.
+How would you describe your sense of style?

 My style is very eclectic; I like to feel comfortable but three steps ahead of trends.
-I also realise I feel good when I look good, so I wouldn’t want to be in a position where I don’t look good.
+I also realize I feel good when I look good, so I wouldn’t want to be in a position where I don’t look good.